 The selection of the winning student will be performed by the EASE Secretariat and a selected committee of EASE members.
 The selection procedure is based on the abstracts provided by students in the application form.
 Students will be judged on the quality of the responses, the research design, and on the relevance of the research topic to the energy storage industry.

-The winning student is invited to participate and presents their research during one of the events organised by EASE.
+The winning student is invited to participate and presents their research during the annual Energy Storage Global Conference organised by EASE.
 This is a valuable opportunity to network with industry leaders in the energy storage sector and to learn more about energy storage technologies, business cases, and policy developments.